 Now let’s talk about me.
 I’ve written on a few occasions about my ancestors If you want a slightly longer read you can read about them here, but let me try and summarise things a little.

 If I look at my eight great-grandparents, six came from small rural communities within the British Isles.
-One great-grandparent came from the market-town of Darlington, but had clear roots within the area, whilst the other city dweller was born in the beautiful cathedral-city of York, but had roots in the surrounding villages.
+One great-grandparent came from the market-town of Darlington, but had clear roots within the local area, whilst the other city dweller was born in the beautiful cathedral city of York, but had her roots in the surrounding villages.

 The only great grandparent which came from a community with a clear migration history is Robert Stewart.
 He came from Lissan, on the County Derry/Co.
 Tyrone borders in Ulster.
 This area was greatly affected by the Plantation of Ulster.
 I have a Stewart cousin who has had his yDNA tested.
 It shows a direct link back to the Scottish King Robert III, so I’m assuming that my Stewart ancestor was part of the Scottish settlement within the Plantation.